How to Be Effective In Mindful Parenting

 When you are mindful, you know your actions and reactions and the emotions from which these actions are stemming.
 You are also attentive to your surroundings.

-While practicing mindfulness, your thoughts tune into what you’re sensing in the present moment, rather than dwelling in the past or imagining what will happen in the future.
+While practicing mindfulness, your thoughts tune into what you’re sensing in the present moment.
+They do not dwell in the past or imagine what will happen in the future.

-Mindfulness is therefore a mindset that allows you to attend to your worries as and when they arise, instead of carrying them around with you wherever you go.
+Mindfulness is therefore a mindset.
+It allows you to attend to your worries as and when they arise.
+This way, you do not carry them around with you wherever you go.

 So what’s mindful parenting?

-Mindful parenting is a fundamental parenting skill or practice which proposes fostering everyday mindfulness in the context of parenting.
+Mindful parenting is a fundamental parenting skill or practice that proposes fostering everyday mindfulness in the context of parenting.
 Parent training is an important channel for improving the effectiveness of parenting interventions.

 Read Raising Good Humans: A Mindful Guide to Breaking the Cycle of Reactive Parenting and Raising Kind, Confident Kids